-A great idea is to reinvest the monthly savings back into the loan to pay it down faster, or you can reinvest the monthly savings back into your 401k or a college fund for your children to save more money.
+A great idea is to reinvest the monthly savings back into the loan to pay it down faster, or you can reinvest the monthly savings back into your 401k retirement fund or a college fund for your children (see below the example).

 The interest is also tax deductible when you borrow against your home, so once you consolidate all the credit cards with a new mortgage refinance, you can now write off all the interest that you were paying on the credit cards.

-Check out this consolidation mortgage below that I just funded for a client.
+Check out this consolidation mortgage below that my company just funded for a client.

 Our client had a rate of 4.25% on a 30 year fixed and had 28 years left on the mortgage.
 He had 4 credit cards that had rates over 10%.
 His total monthly payments including the mortgage and 4 credit cards were $2,631 a month.

 We helped him refinance into a 25 year fixed at 3.99% and paid off the 4 credit cards.
 His new monthly mortgage payment was $2,009.
 This saved him $609 a month.